All Episodes

 Time Text

-Yes, America's anchor man is away today, and this is your undocumented anchor man sitting in.
+Yes, America's Anchorman is away today and this is your undocumented anchorman sitting in.

 They cannot pat me down.

-I am unpat downable.
+I am unpat-downable.

-Rush will be back uh Monday.
+Rush will be back Monday.

-I'm gonna be here tomorrow.
+I'm going to be here tomorrow.

 I don't know.

-We'll we'll we'll come up with something.
+We'll come up with something.

 Rush will be back on Monday to take you into the Thanksgiving holiday.

-Uh then you should wait to see what the lines are gonna be like at like LA LAX, for example, when they're when they're taken there and they're discovering they're gonna have to pat down every single uh breast implant in America or they're gonna have to scan every uh breast implant in America.
+For example, the first jihadist to put a bomb in, say, the breast implants, gel implants of his wife, then you should wait to see what the lines are going to be like at like LAX, for example, when they're taken there and they're discovering they're going to have to pat down every single breast implant in America or they're going to have to scan every breast implant in America.

-We're profiling shoes, we're profiling liquids.
+We're profiling liquids.

 And I go, yes.

-And they look at you, they give you a pitying look now, because if you're flying around, if you were flying from, say uh Osw Oslo to Islamabad uh or from Auckland to Hong Kong or from Hamburg to Suva Fiji, none of this stuff matters.
+Because if you're flying around, if you were flying from, say, Oslo to Islamabad, or from Auckland to Hong Kong, or from Hamburg to Suva, Fiji, none of this stuff matters.

 I could have taken the snow globe into the menu.

-It was one of these ones it had New Zealand sheep on it, and if you shook it up, all this little snow uh sparkly snow stuff uh twinkled down and fell on the new attractive New Zealand sheep.
+It had New Zealand sheep on it, and if you shook it up, all this little sparkly snow stuff twinkled down and fell on the attractive New Zealand sheep.

-Weaponize the snow globe and replaced the sparkly spangly uh snowflakes with uh whatever it's called, PTA explosive, and weaponize the snow globe.
+But I could have taken that into the men's room and weaponized the snow globe, weaponized the snow globe, and replaced the sparkly spangly snowflakes with whatever it's called, PTA explosive, and weaponize the snow globe.

 And the peach, you know, was a little overripe.